 Remembering our Founding Chairman and President Emeritus, Edward “Ted” Gostling CBE.

-Despite our charity (founded in 1994) being relatively young, its roots go back to 1947 when, in post-war Britain, the Aviation industry was expanding and to meet the housing demand for growing staff numbers the British Airways Staff Housing Society (BASH) was formed to provide homes to rent in areas close to London’s Airports.
+Despite our charity being relatively young, its roots go back to 1947 when, in post-war Britain, the aviation industry was expanding and to meet the housing demand for growing staff numbers, the British Airways Staff Housing Society (BASH) was formed to provide affordable homes to rent in areas close to London’s Airports.

-In 1987 BASH demerged from British Airways and became the Airways Housing Society (AHS) with Ted Gostling as its Deputy Chairman.
-In the early 90’s the UK was in recession and Ted was increasingly concerned that a number of people that had previously worked in the Aviation industry had fallen on hard times and he had a real desire to help support them and their families.
-In 1994, along with his fellow AHS Directors, he established the Airways Charitable Trust, to provide assistance to people in need across the Aviation industry.
+In 1987 BASH demerged from British Airways and became the Airways Housing Society (AHS) with Ted Gostling as its Deputy Chair.
+In the early 90’s the UK was in recession and Ted was increasingly concerned that a number of people that had previously worked in the aviation industry had fallen on hard times and he had a real desire to help support them and their families.
+In 1994, with the support of his fellow AHS Directors, Ted set up and chaired the charitable arm of AHS, The Airways Charitable Trust (ACT), to provide assistance to people in need across the aviation industry.

-Sadly Ted passed away in October 2018 shortly after his 90th birthday.
+Sadly Ted passed away in October 2018 shortly after his 90th birthday however his charitable dream lives on.
 In February 2019 we received Regulatory approval to rename The ACT Foundation to The Edward Gostling Foundation as Trustees felt this would be a fitting way to honour the wonderful, charitable person that Ted was and to keep him “involved” as he always was and always will be!